-- security of financial, fiscal, banking and insurance activities; energy; critical infrastructure; IT and communication systems; transports; industrial; systems of supply of essential resources; trade and production of the military weapons and equipment, ammunition and explosible, toxic substances; the citizens and of the collectivities, borders; - protection of agriculture and environment; - protection of privatizations of state-owned enterprises or the management thereof; - protection against disasters.
+- security of financial, fiscal, banking and insurance activities; energy; critical infrastructure; IT and communication systems; transports; industrial; systems of supply of essential resources; trade and production of military weapons and equipment, ammunition and explosible, toxic substances; the citizens and of the collectivities, borders; - protection of agriculture and environment; - protection of privatisations of state-owned enterprises or the management thereof; - protection against disasters.

-Expected changes to the current foreign direct investment (FDI) framework:

-The RCC published a draft new law to replace the current screening mechanism but its final version is still pending.
-The entrance into force of the new regime is expected towards the end of the year,.
+Expected changes to the current foreign direct investment (FDI) framework: The RCC published several drafts for a new law to amend the current screening mechanism, but the final version is still pending.
+The entry into force of the new regime is expected towards the end of the year.

-Main changes to be brought by the new regime include:
+The main changes expected to be brought by the new regime include:

-- The review of investments exceeding the RON equivalent of EUR 2,000,000 by entities from outside the EU or which are controlled directly or indirectly by an entity from outside of the EU; it seems that it may no longer be referred to transactions involving a change of control; - The business areas will include the current reviewed areas but the review is extended to include investments which are deemed as likely affecting national security or public order; - Sanctions failure to notify and breaching the standstill obligation may be sanctioned with fines between 1% and 5% of the investors' total turnover achieved in the year previous to the sanction.
-Same sanction applies for providing incorrect, incomplete and misleading information; - New express timetable, procedures and consultation mechanisms with the other Member States and the Commission; - New screening and clearance authorities a newly established Romanian Commission for Screening of Foreign Direct Investments will review the FDIs and issue mandatory endorsements, other authorities may be involved, as well as CSAT.
+- the review of investments exceeding the RON equivalent of EUR 2,000,000 by entities from outside the EU or which are controlled directly or indirectly by an entity from outside of the EU (it is unclear whether this is limited to transactions involving a change of control); - the business areas will include the current reviewed areas, but the review is extended to include investments which are deemed as likely affecting national security or public order, along with other new areas; - sanctions breaching the stand-still obligation may be sanctioned with fines between 1% and 5% of the investors' total turnover achieved in the year prior to the sanction.
+The same sanction applies for providing incorrect, incomplete and misleading information; - a new express timetable, and new procedures and consultation mechanisms with the other Member States and the Commission; - new screening and clearance authorities a newly established Romanian Commission for Screening of Foreign Direct Investments will review the FDIs and issue mandatory endorsements, other authorities may be involved, as well as the CSAT.